 The familiar RealTime Weather Portal will continuously deliver current meteorological data throughout the year, including the summer and holidays.

 For a behind-the-scenes view at how a meteorologist follows the weather, please read the Supplemental Information...In Greater Depth that is below.

-To be submitted on the lines for Thursday on the Investigations Manual, Week 4 Chapter Progress Response Form, under section B. Daily Summary.
+To be submitted on the lines for Thursday on the Study Guide, Week 12 Chapter Progress Response Form.